DeanDro/pygame_contr/FAQ.rst

 Pygame.
 Make sure to check online for more examples to get inspired.

-Can I use 3D graphics with Pygame?
+Can I build 3D games with Pygame?
 -----------------------------------
 The short answer is not by iteself!
 Pygame was built as a 2D library for simple 2D animation and games to help developers build simple fun projects.